fl101/awardfares-blog/_posts/2024-02-15-eurobonus-discount-feb-2024.md

 <img src="../assets/img/eurobonus-discount-feb-2024/cph-fae.webp" alt="EuroBonus Award From Copenhagen to the Faroe Islands with Discount (February 2024)." />

-## Search for seats with AwardFares?
+## Search For Seats With AwardFares

 1. Go to [AwardFares](https://awardfares.com/signup).
 2. Under Frequent Flyer Program, choose **SAS EuroBonus only**.